findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 ## **Ethereum in plain English**

 Ethereum is a shared computer that lives on thousands of machines (validators) around the world.
 Nobody owns the network and nobody can change the rules just because their lunch tasted funny and someone's gonna pay.
-Remember that time the bank let that charge for  @$%&!-hub go through even though you swore it wasn't you?
+Remember that time the bank let that charge for @%*&!-hub go through even though you swore it wasn't you?
 Not a problem with Ethereum.
 Only transactions approved by your private key get through.
 But if it was you...

 And the blockchain is open.
 Anyone -- anywhere in the world -- can send transactions, read the data, or run programs on the EVM.
 It just takes a bit of ETH to grease the silicon wheels.
 ETH functions as the gas token to keep the machines purring along.